MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/error-cases.md

 ## The ticket is canceled

 Tickets may be canceled for multiple reasons.
 The most common cases are user cancellations and tickets expiring, but the ticket can also be canceled by the server.
-If you call GetMatchmakingTicket and discover your ticket is canceled, the reason will be listed in the CancellationReason field.
+If you call **GetMatchmakingTicket**, and discover your ticket is canceled, the reason will be listed in the **CancellationReason** field.
 Requested, Timeout, and Internal correspond to user cancellation, ticket expiration, and server cancellation respectively.

 In all cases, if the user still wishes to perform matchmaking, the title should simply submit another ticket.